 This position ensures you’re putting a minimal amount of strain onto the body, and keeps your pressure points less engaged than sleeping on your back on a conventional mattress.

-Zero gravity beds are popularly called ‘adjustable beds’.
+A zero gravity bed is popularly called ‘adjustable bed’.
 These adjustable beds allow you to set your bed to a number of sleep positions, making it the perfect choice for customizing your sleep, as well as working out how to get cozy.

 Thanks to advancements in sleep technology, adjustable beds come with a wide variety of additional features, including massage zones, custom positions, USB ports, and under-bed lighting, among others.